marmelab/react-admin/docs/SaveButton.md

 ## `alwaysEnable`

-By default, the `<SaveButton>` renderd by `<Toolbar>` is disabled until there is something to save, i.e. until the user changes at least one input.
+By default, the `<SaveButton>` rendered by `<Toolbar>` is disabled until there is something to save, i.e. until the user changes at least one input.
 Set `alwaysEnable` to `true` to always enable the button.

 ```jsx
 import { Toolbar, SaveButton } from 'react-admin';